 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Harris County Emergency Services District No. 48's basic financial statements.
 The supplementary information is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements during and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the combining and individual nonmajor fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Breedlane + Co., P.C.
+Breedlove & Co., P.C.

-MANAGEMENT'S DISCUSSION & ANALYSIS DECEMBER 31, 2023
+MANAGEMENT'S DISCUSSION & ANALYSIS DECEMBER 31, 2024

-Our discussion and analysis of the financial performance of Harris County Emergency Services District No. 48 (the "District") provides an overview of the District's financial activities for the year ended December 31, 2023.
+Our discussion and analysis of the financial performance of Harris County Emergency Services District No. 48 (the "District") provides an overview of the District's financial activities for the year ended December 31, 2024.
 Please read it in conjunction with the District's financial statements, included in this annual report.